 If you’re the outdoorsy type, you’ll love a kayak trip through sea grottos and along Naples’ craggy coastline.
 Take a guided tour of the waters to see the city from a different perspective!
 It doesn’t matter whether you have experience or not: there are tours available for all levels.
 Other water-based options include canoeing and stand-up paddle boarding.
 Choose a private tour or opt to go with a group.
 You can even select a full moon tour at certain times of the year.

 If you want to better experience the Neapolitan folklore, have a walk down San Gregorio Armeno and discover the little shops and artisan stalls selling nativity scenes, small statues and much more – from Maradona to Higuaín and many political icons, no famous character is really missing here!
 Don’t forget to stop by the churches of San Gregorio Armeno and San Gennaro all’Olmo and take in their beautiful architecture.

 How to get to Naples by train

 Naples is easily accessible via train or bus from most cities in Italy.
 From Rome, the journey to Naples is a little over an hour.
-The train journey from Milan to Naples is less than five hours with either Frecciarossa or Italo high-speed trains.
-On Frecciarossa trains you'll get to enjoy high-quality onboard services, including a welcome service with a complimentary drink and snack of your choice if you travel in Frecciarossa Premium, Business or Executive Class.
+The train journey from Milan to Naples is less than five hours with Frecciarossa high-speed trains.
+On these trains you'll get to enjoy high-quality onboard services, including a welcome service with a complimentary drink and snack of your choice if you travel in Frecciarossa Premium, Business or Executive Class.
 What's more, with a Frecciarossa Executive ticket you can get free access to FrecciaLounge and FrecciaClub at the main Italian train stations, where you can use the WiFi for free, have drinks and snacks or ask the information desk for help in case you need to make changes to your booking.